the

 shepherd.
 It is commonly known that shepherds were the first persons to

-rush to the crib where Baby Jesus was born in Betlehem.
+rush to the manger where Baby Jesus was born in Betlehem.

 The idea of crib building originated in Italy where St